dlrudie/Snip/README.txt

 * Prior change in v1.6.5 that I forgot to mention:
     Snip now defaults to have most options disabled by default.
 * WinAmp support added.
-* Added the ability to save album information.
+* Added the ability to save album information (currently only iTunes supports this).
+* Volume up/down hotkeys now work for iTunes.

 v1.6.5 (2013-Jan-4):
 * Fixed a bug preventing output format working with iTunes.